-- Children are covered for only one comprehensive oral exam per dentist for the entire time you are on this plan. - If they change dentists, they are covered for a new comprehensive oral exam. - If your dentist wants to do more comprehensive oral exams, we will cover additional exams at the same rate as a routine check-up, and you would be responsible for any additional costs.
+- These visits are to help your child's Dentist get a general idea about their overall health.
+The Dentist may examine the areas inside and outside of the mouth including your child's head, neck, teeth, tongue, and gums. - Children are covered for only one comprehensive oral exam per Dentist for the entire time you are on this plan. - If they change Dentists, they are covered for a new comprehensive oral exam. - If your child's Dentist wants to do more comprehensive oral exams, we will cover additional exams at the same rate as a routine check-up, and you would be responsible for any additional costs.